byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### *The Aim; to Harmonize the Natural World with the Modern World.*

-*Mind, Body, Earth; Anima Mundi (world soul) Symbiotic Connections.
+**Quality of Life**- *Mind, Body, Earth; Anima Mundi (world soul) Symbiotic Ecological Connections.
 Creating live and dynamic, open independent spaces that feel as they have existed long before ones arrival and will remain long after their depart.*

 ![An Enchanted Sensibility To Create Change](./vivariumGeorgeTownGallery/VivariumDouble/moringaRoomCandid01Web.jpg)

-An enchanted sensibility can be strategically cultivated to ***'Capitalize On The Use Of The Senses To Create Change'.***
+**Environ-mental Health** - An enchanted sensibility can be strategically cultivated to ***'Capitalize On The Use Of The Senses To Create Change'.***

-***Physical body is the placebo;*** the mind’s capacity to influence bodily functions and symptoms.
+***Physical body is the placebo;*** the mind’s natural capacity to influence bodily functions and symptoms.

-Re-establishing and encouraging healthy symbiotic connections with nature through sensory experiences, interactions, movement, and hands-on activities.
-Allowing the brain and body to establish new, more productive patterns.
+**Co-evolutionary ecosystems:** Re-establishing and encouraging healthy symbiotic connections with nature (Mother Earth) through sensory experiences; physical and biological interactions, movement, and hands-on activities.
+Allowing the brain, body and earth body to establish new, more productive patterns.

 ![Harvest](./vivariumGeorgeTownGallery/vivariumHarvest/vivariumLivingHarvest01Web.JPG)